-If you choose the Lists Customer & Vendor Profile List command, OuickBooks displays a submenu of commands that you use to create some of the mini-lists that QuickBooks uses to ease your bookkeeping and accounting.
-The Profile Lists include lists of sales reps, customer types, vendor types, job types, payment terms, customer messages, payment methods, shipping methods, and vehicles.

-Most of the Profile Lists are pretty darn simple to use.
-For example, if you choose the Sales Rep List command, QuickBooks displays the Sales Rep List window.
-You then click the Sales Rep button and choose New.
-QuickBooks displays the New Sales Rep window, as shown in Figure 2-15.
-I bet you can figure out how to use this window.
+If you choose the Lists Customer & Vendor Profile List command, QuickBooks displays a submenu of commands that you use to create some of the mini lists that QuickBooks uses to ease your bookkeeping and accounting.
+The Profile lists include lists of sales reps, customer types, vendor types, job types, payment terms, customer messages, payment methods, shipping methods, and vehicles.
+Most of the Profile lists are pretty darn simple to use.
+If you choose the Sales Rep list command, for example, QuickBooks displays the Sales Rep list window.
+Then you click the Sales Rep drop-down list and choose New.
+QuickBooks displays the New Sales Rep dialog box, as shown in Figure 2-15.
+I bet you can figure out how to use this dialog box.

-Figure 2-15: The New Sales Rep window.
+FIGURE 2-15: The New Sales Rep dialog box.

-In case you're still experiencing a certain amount of accounting anxiety, let me just point out that you enter the name of the sales representative into the Sales Rep Name box.
-Then, throwing caution to the wind, you enter the sales rep's initials into the Sales Rep Initials box.
-When you click OK, QuickBooks adds the sales rep to your Sales Rep List.
+In case you're still experiencing a certain amount of accounting anxiety, let me just point out that you enter the name of the sales representative in the Sales Rep Name box.
+Then, throwing caution to the wind, you enter the sales rep's initials in the Sales Rep Initials box.
+When you click OK, QuickBooks adds the sales rep to your Sales Rep list.

-The other Profile Lists work in the same, simple, scaled-down fashion.
-You choose the Profile List in the submenu, click the Profile List button, and choose New.
-When QuickBooks displays a window, you use one or two boxes to describe the new Profile List.
+The other Profile lists work in the same simple, scaled-down fashion.
+You choose the Profile list from the submenu, click the Profile List button, and choose New.
+When QuickBooks displays a window, you use one or two boxes to describe the new Profile list.

-Just to prove to you that this really is as easy as I've said here, take a look at the New Customer Message window shown in Figure 2-16 (accessible from the Customer Message List).
-This is the window that you use to create a new customer message.
-You can place customer messages at the bottom of customer invoices and credit memos.
+Just to prove to you that this process really is as easy as I say, take a look at the New Customer Message dialog box (accessible from the Customer Message list), shown in Figure 2-16.
+This dialog box is the one you use to create a new customer message for placement at the bottom of customer invoices and credit memos.

-Figure 2-16: The New Customer Message window.
+The New Customer Message dialog box.

-If you want to track vehicle mileage within QuickBooks - and note that you usually must track business vehicle mileage in order to claim business vehicle expenses as a tax deduction - you can maintain a list of business vehicles using the Vehicle List.
-This list then lets you easily track your business vehicles - something you do by using the Company Enter Vehicle Mileage command.
+If you want to track vehicle mileage within QuickBooks - and note that you usually must track business vehicle mileage to claim business vehicle expenses as a tax deduction - you can maintain a list of business vehicles by using the Vehicle list.
+This list lets you easily track your business vehicles - something you do by choosing the Company Enter Vehicle Mileage command.